Grounds for cessation

 The NAC is responsible for deciding on cessation of international protection.[6]
 According to the law, cessation is declared on the basis of an individual evaluation of the refugee’s personal situation.[7]
 No specific group of beneficiaries in Italy face cessation of international protection.

-However, on 7 October 7 2021, UNHCR has recommended that States hosting Ivorian refugees expatriated due to political crises in their country of origin to end their refugee status as of 30 June, 2022 and facilitate their voluntary repatriation, reintegration, or acquisition of permanent residency or naturalisation for those wishing to remain in host countries, highlighting that those who have ongoing international protection needs will be entitled to request an exemption from cessation.[8]
-In light of this, it should be monitored whether the NAC will issue, in the following months, a circular recommending the cessation of the refugee status for Ivorian citizens, and whether safeguards, including procedural guarantees, will actually be provided for those who still have protection needs or who wish to invoke compelling reasons arising out of previous persecution for refusing to avail themselves of the protection of the country of nationality, and whether the acquisition of permanent residency or naturalisation will be actually facilitated by authorities for those wishing to remain in Italy.
-Specifically, it should be monitored that collective termination procedures are not implemented and that an individual assessment of the refugee’s personal situation is made instead.
+However, on 7 October 7 2021, UNHCR has recommended that States hosting Ivorian refugees expatriated due to political crises in their country of origin to end their refugee status as of 30 June 2022 and facilitate their voluntary repatriation, reintegration, or acquisition of permanent residency or naturalisation for those wishing to remain in host countries, highlighting that those who have ongoing international protection needs will be entitled to request an exemption from cessation.[8]
+No circular was however adopted during 2022 nor 2023.

 The new provision introduced by Decree Law 113/2018 on the relevance, for the application of cessation clauses, of any return of the beneficiary to the country of origin, will likely continue to result in the automatic initiation of the cessation procedure for all those signalled to NAC by the border police.

-An appeal against the decision can be lodged before the competent Civil Court, within 30 days from notification.
-The appeal has automatic suspensive effect and follows the same rules as in the Regular Procedure.[11]
+An appeal against the decision can be lodged before a Civil Court, within 30 days from notification.
+Territorial competence is established on the basis of which Territorial Commission recognised international protection to the beneficiary.
+The appeal has automatic suspensive effect and follows the same rules as in the Regular Procedure: Appeal.[11]

-As previously mentioned, statistics concerning cessations and revocation procedures for the years 2019, 2020 and 2021 are not available at the moment of writing.
+As previously mentioned, statistics concerning cessations and revocation procedures have not been available since 2019.

 [1] Article 15(1) Qualification Decree.